CAU-MyoV/MyoV/README.md

 # MyoV

+If you use MyoV, please cite the paper:
 MyoV: A deep learning-based tool for the automated quantification of muscle fibers

 The code, GUI, and datasets of MyoV have been uploaded to Google Drive and Baidu Netdisk (link below)